dhannusch/ClaudeFlare/claudflare-automations/README.md

    claude --dangerously-skip-permissions
    ```

+4. Authenticate MCP Servers:
+   - Within Claude Code, run the `/mcp` command
+   - Select and authenticate each MCP server with your Cloudflare credentials
+   - This enables real-time access to Cloudflare documentation and bindings

 ### Usage

 This project is designed to work seamlessly with Claude Code.
 Simply describe what automation you want to build and let Claude handle the implementation.